TAM Airlines Flight 3054: Landing difficulties

-On July 16, the day before the crash, four pilots who landed at the airport reported poor braking conditions, including a TAM pilot who managed to stop his aircraft just a few meters before the end of the runway.
-Between 12:25 pm and 12:28 pm, Infraero suspended operations at the airport to assess the runway conditions and subsequently cleared it for use, reporting "no puddles and water slides."
+On 16 July, the day before the crash, four pilots who landed at the airport reported poor braking conditions, including a TAM pilot who managed to stop his aircraft just a few metres before the end of the runway.
+Between 12:25 and 12:28 p.m., Infraero suspended operations at the airport to assess the runway conditions and subsequently cleared it for use, reporting "no puddles and water slides."
 However, at 12:42 local time on the same day, Pantanal Linhas Aéreas Flight 4763, an ATR 42-300, hydroplaned after touching down on runway 17R.
 The aircraft veered to the left, striking a concrete box and a small light pole before coming to rest on the grass between the runway and taxiway.
 All 25 people on board survived with no injuries, but the aircraft was damaged beyond repair.
 Despite this incident, landings continued to be conducted normally at the airport.